Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

         ```

     -   To generate a QR code:
-        1. To create the QR code configuration, create an instance of the [Tizen.Multimedia.Vision.QrConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.QrConfiguration.html) class with the QR code encoding mode as a value of the [Tizen.Multimedia.Vision.QrMode](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.QrMode.html) enumeration, the QR code error correction level as a value of the [Tizen.Multimedia.Vision.ErrorCorrectionLevel](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.ErrorCorrectionLevel.html) enumeration, and the QR code version:
+        1. To create the QR code configuration, create an instance of the [Tizen.Multimedia.Vision.QrConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.QrConfiguration.html) class with the QR code encoding mode as a value of the [Tizen.Multimedia.Vision.QrMode](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.QrMode.html) enumeration, the QR code error correction level as a value of the [Tizen.Multimedia.Vision.ErrorCorrectionLevel](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ErrorCorrectionLevel.html) enumeration, and the QR code version:

-            ```
+            ```csharp
             string message = "Tizen QR";

             /// For the UTF8 encoding type